-"The staff at News Associates are all brilliant - they pushed us hard and were great teachers, but we also got on with them really well," said George.
+"The staff at News Associates are all brilliant - they

+pushed us hard and were great teachers, but we also got on with them really well," said George.
 "If I had done my journalism studies somewhere else, I really don't think I would have won this award."

 Léonie Chao-Fong's agenda setting investigation into the seedy underworld of Hong Kong bankers - published in Vice - was awarded student scoop of the year.
-She now works at Metro.
+She has worked for Stylist Magazine and the Metro and is now a freelance journalist.

-Naomi Firsht, now a reporter with the Jewish Chronicle, was praised for a hard-hitting and diverse portfolio that earned her feature writer of the year while Jordan Bluer, now a reporter with the Dover Express, was recognised with the trainee scoop of the year award.
+Naomi Firsht, now a columnist at spiked, was praised for a hard-hitting and diverse portfolio that earned her feature writer of the year while Jordan Bluer, now a reporter with the Dover Express, was recognised with the trainee scoop of the year award.

-And finally Nemesha Balasundaram, of the Irish Post, was named sports journalist of the year.
+And finally, Namesha Balasundaram, formerly of the Irish Post and Sky Sports News, now a broadcast journalist at Premier League Productions, was named sports journalist of the year.

-In addition the following News Associates graduates were highly commended: Rosie Hopegood (Sunday Mirror), Conor Gaffey (Newsweek), Michael Hincks (BT Sport), Andy Donley (Daily Mirror).
+In addition, the following News Associates graduates were highly commended: Rosie Hopegood (Sunday Mirror), Conor Gaffey (Newsweek), Michael Hincks (BT Sport), Andy Donley (Daily Mirror).